sukykaur/AzureNIST800-171/PaaSWAOverview.md

 ### Virtual Network
 The architecture defines a private virtual network with an address space of 10.200.0.0/16.

-**Network Security Groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
+**Network security groups**: [Network security groups](https://docs.microsoft.com/azure/virtual-network/virtual-networks-nsg) contain access control lists that allow or deny traffic within a virtual network.
 Network security groups can be used to secure traffic at a subnet or individual virtual machine level.
 The following network security groups exist:
 - 1 network security group for Application Gateway
 - 1 network security group for App Service Environment
 - 1 network security group for Azure SQL Database